mcjojos/rebalancing-service/README.md

 ## Re-balancing service

-A service to automate the daily re-balancing process of a customer's portfolio
+A service to automate the daily re-balancing process of a customer's portfolio.

 ## How do I run it?